 - 1. Point the firearm in a safe direction. - 2.
 Engage the safety mechanism.
 RED BAND WILL NOT SHOW. - 3.
-Pull the fore-end fully rearward to open the action. - 4.
-Put one cartridge of the correct caliber through the ejection port and into the chamber.
-See Picture 9. - 5.
+Push upward on the action bar lock. - 4.
+Pull the fore-end fully rearward to open the action. - 5.
+Put one shell of the correct gauge and length through the ejection port.
+See Picture 8. - 6.
 Push the fore-end forward to close the action.